.png)

 The Benefit of Longer Classes

-All my physical classes are 75 or 90 minutes long.
+My mat based classes are 75 minutes long.

 This gives you more time to explore the broader benefits yoga brings.